 - Calculate and interpret standard scores

-- Use the classical and relative frequency approaches to probability and counting techniques to solve problems
+- Understand the classical and relative frequency approaches to probability and employ counting techniques

 - Know and apply the addition and multiplication rules for probability and the concept of conditional probability

 - Be able to differentiate between discrete and continuous random variables

 - Determine whether the conditions for a Binomial experiment apply and compute the Binomial probabilities